Deuthlon Power Drag Grease | 30 ml

 • higher load capacity

-In contrast, spool bearings of baitcasting reels often deliberately use roller oil to achieve maximum spool rotation.
+For spool bearings in baitcasting reels, however, reel oil is often used deliberately to achieve maximum spool rotation.

-Too much grease can make the mechanics stiff and negatively affect the reel's operation.
-Usually, it is enough to apply an even, thin layer to gears or components.
+Too much grease can make the mechanism sluggish and negatively affect the reel’s performance.
+In most cases, it is enough to apply an even, thin layer to the gears or components.

-The main difference lies in the consistency and area of application.
+The main difference lies in consistency and intended use.

-Roller oil is thin and suitable for fast-rotating components such as bearings or line roller guides.
+Reel oil is thin and suitable for fast-rotating components such as Bearings or line rollers.

-Roller grease is significantly thicker and suitable for heavily loaded areas such as gearboxes, gears, or brake systems.
+Reel grease is considerably thicker and suitable for heavily loaded areas such as gearboxes, gears, or braking systems.

-A well-maintained fishing reel usually uses both lubricants in combination.
+A well-maintained fishing reel generally uses both lubricants in combination.

-Yes, reel grease can even help to hinder the penetration of water and dirt.
+Yes, reel grease can even help make it more difficult for water and dirt to get in.

-Many anglers use grease specifically to protect so-called Entry Points of the reel.
+Many anglers deliberately use grease to protect so-called Entry Points on the reel.
 These include, for example:

 • Housing screws